GarikRC/ultimate-spammer/README.md

 1) Open the terminal and run the installer.py with administrator rights:

 Windows: python installer.py
+(in windows you have to add python to your path or use C:\Python27\python.exe installer.py)

 OSX and Linux: sudo python installer.py